Service Bus for Windows Server Overview

 Applies To: Service Bus for Windows Server 1.0

-The Service Bus for Windows Server is a set of installable components that provides the messaging capabilities of the Windows Azure Service Bus on Windows Server.
+The Service Bus for Windows Server is a set of installable components that provides the messaging capabilities of the Microsoft Azure Service Bus on Windows Server.
 The Service Bus for Windows Server enables you to build, test, and run loosely-coupled, message-driven applications in self-managed environments and on developer computers.

-The purpose of the Service Bus for Windows Server is to provide similar capabilities across Windows Azure and Windows Server, and to enable flexibility in developing and deploying applications.
+The purpose of the Service Bus for Windows Server is to provide similar capabilities across Microsoft Azure and Windows Server, and to enable flexibility in developing and deploying applications.
 It is built on the same architecture as the Service Bus cloud service and provides scale and resiliency capabilities.
 The programming model, Visual Studio support, and APIs exposed for developing applications are symmetric to that for the cloud service making it easier to develop applications for either, and switch between the two.
 Going forward, the experience for managing entities on the Azure Management Portal will be consistent across the on-premises and cloud versions.

 Scenarios for Service Bus for Windows Server